TTT-2/ttt-command-to-chat/README.md

 `ctc_awesome` is the color name followed by an array of the color values (r,g,b,a).
 There is no specific naming scheme for variables.
 But you have to make sure, that it is unique and no string that occurs in your regular text.

-There are two default colors `ctc_default` and `ctc_highlioght` that can be overwritten.
+There are two default colors `ctc_default` and `ctc_highlight` that can be overwritten.
 However these two colors don't have to be overwritte to be used.

 ## Adding Variables and Placeholders